 However, when I am thanked for my service, I’m not accepting praise for fighting Al Qaida.
 Obviously, I wasn’t there for that, and we can all assume the person thanking us doesn’t think we were.

-When I’m thanked for my service, I take it as an acknowledgement of my support and sacrifice.
+When I’m thanked for my service, I take it as an acknowledgment of my support and sacrifice.

 Most of what happened to my husband in the military happened to me.
 No, I didn’t get smoked at work, I didn’t have to do stupid workouts at 6 am, nor did I have to sleep in the woods.
 But all those experiences impacted who my husband was which impacted me.